marniks7/bitmap-usage/docs/design.md

 ## Design

-The typical implementation of such search is simple iteration over the prices - `O(2M)` worst case.
-To avoid such a terrible time complexity can be used `HashMap` by one of conditions.
+Simple iteration over the prices is `O(2M)` worst case.
+To avoid this terrible time complexity can be used `HashMap` by one of conditions.
 The most promising condition for `HashMap` is `Offering`.
 This might not be the best one for all cases, but best in common.
 It will be `O(20k)` worst case.
 It is very simple approach and might be enough to satisfy initial requirements.
 However, what about cases when user needs to calculate 3k searches in one request?
-Parallel calculation might help, but is it possible to drop timing <100ms (when CPU is limited)?!
+Parallel calculation might help, but it may not be enough.
 One option is to support keys with few conditions or dynamically 1 to n-conditions.
 Possible drawback is blowing the memory.
 That is when I discovered bitmaps and this entire repository is about comparing bitmaps and regular maps.